Walodja1987/xban/README.md

 Typical application flow:

 1. Strip whitespace.
-2. Extract the sixteen-digit account number and validate the checksum — either locally (see [Checksum Calculation](#5-checksum-calculation)) or by comparing against `checksumOf(uint64 number)`.
+2. Extract the sixteen-digit account number and validate the checksum, either locally (see [Checksum Calculation](#5-checksum-calculation)) or by comparing against `checksumOf(uint64 number)`.
 3. Resolve with `addressOf(uint64 number)`:

 ```solidity